Jishnav-pradhoshvar/SQL_Library_Management/TAKE A LOOK.md

 ## JISHNAV PRADHOSHVAR

-This project showcases SQL skills essential for database management and analysis.
-For more content on SQL and data analysis, connect with me via
+This project showcases SQL skills essential for database management and analysis. connect with me via

 jishnavpradhoshvar@gmail.com